ilmanzo/suse_presentations/introduction_to_ansible/introduction_to_ansible.md

 ---
 # Inventory 2/2

 - hosts in an inventory can be organized into **groups**.
-Groups can also be nested, e.g. create groups of groups.
+Groups can also be nested, e.g. it's possible to create groups of groups.

 - Inventory can be enriched with `host_vars` (variables with values associated with a single host) and/or `group_vars` (variables with values associated with a group, all host in that group will get the same variable)